-Work that makes sense, with “Purpose”, in combination with the modern way of working “New Work”.
+Work makes sense with “Purpose” in combination with the modern way of working, “New Work’’.
 This is a topic that is becoming more and more interesting.
-But why is it so important that there is a purpose behind a company which is not maximizing profits?
+But why is it so important that there is a purpose behind a company which is not maximising profits?
 And what’s wrong with “Old Work” anyway?

 It is time to change something

-Digitalisation is really changing the way, how we are work and will work in future.
-Many jobs no longer require people and we are given the opportunity to redesign work.
-Many people are looking for a job that fulfills, demands and just makes sense – because there will be enough robots for stupid tasks.
+Digitalisation is changing the way how we are work and will work in future.
+Many jobs no longer require people, and we are allowed to redesign work.
+Many people are looking for a job that fulfils demands and makes sense – because there will be enough robots for stupid tasks.
 Humanity and creativity will be important in the future.

 Does that sound too good to be true?
-In fact, the transformation of the working world is already on its way and some companies are showing how to do it.
-They have a meaningful corporate purpose, which is not the maximization of profits, non-violent communication, to solve tensions in open discussions and self-determined work.
+In fact, the transformation of the working world is already on its way, and some companies are showing how to do it.
+They have a meaningful corporate purpose, which is not the maximisation of profits, nonviolent communication, to solve tensions in open discussions and self-determined work.

 Companies show how to do it

-In this guest article you can therefore learn more about New Work from an absolute model example, the purpose company soulbottles, and get an insight into their experience with it.
-Regardless of whether you are an entrepreneur or an employee – there are new approaches and opportunities for both sides to become successful with the new opportunities of our time.
+In this guest article, you can, therefore, learn more about New Work from a perfect model example, the purpose company soulbottles, and get an insight into their experience with it.
+Regardless, you are an entrepreneur or an employee – there are new approaches and opportunities for both sides to become successful with the latest possibilities of our time.

 soulbottles founder is already a part of our green business interviews, giving you even more insight into the history of the company and the mindset.